JustinFC/Culture-Clock/README.md

 Kenneth Gomez - kennethgomez2020@u.northwestern.edu
 - Wrote Python script to web scrape songs for dataset and gathered dataset in the process
 - Spearheaded discussion, viability, and usage of various machine learning algorithms for this project
-- Created logistics for using dataset for testing and training
+- Created logistics for dataset training and testing

 Leanna Hue - leannahue2020@u.northwestern.edu
-- Wrote code to implement dataset with machine learning algorithms from Scikit-learn
+- Wrote Python code to implement dataset with machine learning algorithms from Scikit-learn
 - Generated graphs and final results using weka
 - Contributed to discussion, viability, and usage of various machine learning algorithms for this project

 ## Welcome to GitHub Pages